Kashomon/LatexReplace/Readme.md

 with '\newcommand' or similar.
 However, if you specify a the full name of a macro, you can then replace the macro

-In other words, this is the behavior of LatexMathReplace foo/bar:
+In other words, this is the behavior of `LatexMathReplace foo/bar`:

     $foo$ => $bar$
     $\foobiff$ => $\foobiff$